gitctrlx/xtrt/README.md

 #### 1. Data Preparation

 Data is used for calibration during quantization.
-We plan to use the [COCO val dataset](http://images.cocodataset.org/zips/val2017.zip) for model quantization calibration work. 将下载好的val2017数据集放在 data/coco目录下。
+We plan to use the [COCO val dataset](http://images.cocodataset.org/zips/val2017.zip) for model quantization calibration work.
+Place the downloaded val2017 dataset in the data/coco directory.

 ```bash
 ├── cmake